BrunoConcei/EDPIoTHackathon2017/README.md

 ## **UPDATES** ##

+**February 16 - CHECKPOINT DAY**:

+- We've added some extra information regarding the A & B connector pins.

+- Today is the last day to present your Hardware solution plans.

+- Check your inbox!
+We have some questions for you about the presentation day (24th Feb)

 ---

 **February 15**:

 **ADVISE:** You should not only read this documentation but also the EDPComm source code (.cpp) in order to fully understand what the example does.

-**CHECKPOINT WARNING** Until Friday, 17 February all teams are required to do a small hardware checkpoint with the mentors.
+**CHECKPOINT WARNING:** Until Friday, 17 February all teams are required to do a small hardware checkpoint with the mentors.
 If you can't go to EDP STARTER please email us!

 ---